darkstego/wakib-emacs/README.md

-# Wakib.d - Emacs For The Rest Of Us
+# Wakib - Emacs For The Rest Of Us

 This is an Emacs starter kit project that aims to bring a modern, user-friendly version of Emacs.
 This starter kit build off the bindings of